MythTV Ubuntu Installation Guide

 Configuring TV-Out

 If you have an LCD or plasma TV with a HDMI input, a DVI->HDMI cable should give you a fantastic picture.
+Some motherboards also come with HDMI out, so you can use a HDMI->HDMI cable for both video and sound.

 If your TV only has a SCART input, an S-Video to SCART cable can be used.
 These are available with additional audio connectors so that you'll be able to use your TV's remote control to adjust the volume.
-With my Panasonic TV, all I have to do is connect the cable and the TV picture is displayed.
+With my old Panasonic TV, all I have to do is connect the cable and the TV picture is displayed.
 Tweaks to overscan settings can be made using the nvidia-settings utility.
 I find that a 1024x768 resolution gives a decent TV picture while keeping the desktop useable for Firefox and other applications.

 Debugging